 \section{Background}

-The growing attention to sustainability in space aligns with global policy frameworks such as the United Nations \glspl{sdg}~\cite{un:sdgs} and the European Union’s Green Deal~\cite{eu:green-deal}, both of which emphasize climate action and responsible innovation.
-Within this context, the carbon footprint—measured in mass of \acrlongpl{co2e}\glsunset{co2e}~(e.g.\@ \unit{\kgCOeq})—has become a central metric for assessing the environmental impact of space systems.
+The growing attention to sustainability in space aligns with global policy frameworks such as the United Nations \glspl{sdg}~\cite{un:sdgs} and the European Union's Green Deal~\cite{eu:green-deal}---both emphasize climate action and responsible innovation.
+The carbon footprint (measured in mass of \acrlongpl{co2e}\glsunset{co2e}~(e.g.\@ \unit{\kgCOeq})) has become a central metric for assessing the environmental impact of space systems.
 It quantifies the total \gls{ghg} emissions, normalized to the warming potential of \(\mathrm{CO_{2}}\), associated with the lifecycle of a product or service.